Perception-Lab-PNB3EE3/maghamShreiya/Magham_Shreiya_assignments/Experiment_presentation_code/README.md

   *n* = 5.

-  (c) a realistic facial image stimulus condition, with a 50-degrees-from-vertical eyebrow diagonality manipulation (RE condition).
-This manipulation on the realistic images from the OASIS database was done using 'ibisPaint' with the 'lasso' and 'tranform' tools for manipulating the angle of the eyebrows.
+  (c) a realistic facial image stimulus condition, with a 50-degrees-from-vertical eyebrow diagonality or angle manipulation (RE condition).
+This manipulation of the realistic images from the OASIS database was done using 'ibisPaint' with the 'lasso' and 'transform' tools for manipulating the angle of the eyebrows.
 Empty spaces were filled in with the 'Soft Pastel' brush at 30% opacity.
 Angles were measured using a protractor.
 This condition corresponds to the sub-folder 'oasisEyebrow' in 'oasisStimuli.' *n* = 5.

   (d) a realistic facial image stimulus condition, with a 50-degrees-from-vertical eyebrow diagonality manipulation (CE condition).
-This manipulation on images from the OASIS database that were cartoonized was done using 'ibisPaint' (same procedure as the RE condition).
+This manipulation of images from the OASIS database that were cartoonized was done using 'ibisPaint' (same procedure as the RE condition).
 This condition corresponds to the sub-folder 'cartoonEyebrow' in 'cartoonStimuli.' *n* = 5.